 What is a Rainwater Diverter?

-rainwater diverter is a simple attachment for your downspout that channels rainwater from your roof into storage containers instead of letting it drain away.
+A rainwater diverter is a simple attachment for your downspout that channels rainwater from your roof into storage containers instead of letting it drain away.
 This captured water is an excellent resource for your garden, being both chemical-free and temperature-mild compared to tap water.

 Why Choose Rainwater?